This introduction will take you through the full functionality available with CanIPhish Reporting.

 - Scheduled Date: The date-range in which campaign emails will be delivered (e.g. Monday - Friday).

-- Emails Delivered: The total number of emails that have been successfully delivered
+- Emails Delivered: The total number of emails that have been sent (Informational Only)

 - Emails Viewed: The total number of emails that have been viewed (Informational Only)